-A POLYGON INVESTIGATIO N 10.
-Build a scalene triangle with one obtuse angle and one right angle.
-11. Build a scalene triangle with one obtuse angle and two acute angles.
+10. Build a scalene triangle with one obtuse angle and one right angle.
+11. with one c alene triangle btuse angle cute angles.
 12. Build an isosceles triangle with three acute angles, none of which have the same measure.
 13. Build a quadrilateral with four 4-in sticks.
-14. Build a quadrilateral with two 2-in sticks and two 4-in sticks.
-15. Build a quadrilateral with four sticks of different lengths.
+14. Build a qu two 2-in st 4-in sticks adrilateral with icks and two 15.
+Build a quadrilateral with four sticks of different lengths.
 16. Look at problems 1 and 1 different?
-3, and their answers.
-How are th ey the same?
+3, an d their answ vers.
+How are th ney th ne same?
 How are they 17.
-Matt wants to build a trian fence.
-One is 6 feet, one i gular dog pen for his dog, Emma s 3 feet, and one is 2 feet.
-How r a.
-He has three pieces of might he build the dog pen?
+Matai wants to build a tria fence.
+One is 6 feet, one i